-Katlin has been dog grooming professionally for 8 years.
+Katlin has been dog grooming professionally for over 10 years.
 Having worked in a few different facilities (big box stores, little boutiques, and mobile) she has some well rounded experience on what the tipping experience is like.

 Should I tip my dog groomer?

 Let’s start with the easy one.
 Should you tip?